ICE IS NEVER 100% SAFE!

 Falling through the ice and into cold water can put you in an extremely dangerous situation.
 It is important to be extra careful whenever you head out onto the ice.

-Before planning an ice fishing trip, or whenever your thinking of going onto the ice, it is important to consider some ice safety tips to help ensure everyone has a safe and enjoyable time.
-Here are some recommendations.
+Before planning an ice fishing trip, or whenever you are thinking of going onto the ice, it is important to consider some ice safety tips to help ensure everyone has a safe and enjoyable time.

 Ice Safety Tips